teggno/exoedit/README.md

 For more information on how to configure the widget to display live or fake data, see [Running Widgets](./RunningWidgets.md).

 ## Script Mapping
-The mappings of your script files to the corresponding Exosite artifacts, as well as the Exosite domain, are stored in the file `exoedit.json`.
+Exoedit stores the mappings of your script files to the corresponding Exosite artifacts and the Exosite domain in the file `exoedit.json`.

 **JSON Example**
 ```json